Here’s why I think Ask Me Anything is almost always a better session format than a lecture.

 I am well aware of the incredible demands made on meeting planners before and during events.
 I’ve had that role for hundreds of events, and know what it’s like.
 Things rarely go according to plan, and creative solutions need to be invented on the spot.
 No matter what happens, I always work with planners to the best of my ability to ensure that the show goes on and it’s the best that it can be under the circumstances.

 No, I’m not going to start trashing dressing rooms like David Lee Roth.
 (Full disclosure: nobody’s ever even offered me a dressing room.)
 But, folks, if you hire me, don’t spoil the ship for a ha’p’orth of tar.
-Please read the contract before signing it, ask me about anything you don’t understand or are concerned about so we’re clear about my needs and your ability to fulfill them, take my requests seriously, and, as the event approaches, keep in mind your commitments so they don’t get overlooked.
+Please read my presenter contracts before signing, ask me about anything you don’t understand or are concerned about so we’re clear about my needs and your ability to fulfill them, take my requests seriously, and, as the event approaches, keep in mind your commitments so they don’t get overlooked.
 I will appreciate your professionalism, and everyone — your attendees, you, and I — will reap the benefits.

 I felt inspired by Bill.
 Here’s what I tweeted at the time.

 But three months later, I didn’t remember a thing Bill said.
 (In fact I didn’t even remember his name when I came to write this post and had to ferret it out from an archive.)